Mar 08 01

 The plug-in is available as a free download here.

-All I ask is that you credit the widget (i.e. include a link to this page, enable the author credit option or maybe add a link on your blogroll).
+All I ask is that you credit the widget (i.e. include a link to this blog, enable the author credit option, or maybe add a link on your blogroll).
+Of course donations are an awesome way to recognise any value you get from using the plugin or encourage continuing development…

-This small fee does not allow for any customisation of the widget, extra features etc. So, please let me know if you want those and we can talk about options – who knows it might be such a killer idea that I’ll add it to the widget anyhow!
-However, the fee does include bug fixes; find something wrong with the plug-in, and I’ll fix it as quickly as possible.
+This small fee does not allow for any customisation of the widget, extra features, resolution of clashes with other WordPress plug-ins or themes, etc. So, please let me know if you want those and we can talk about options – who knows it might be such a killer idea that I’ll add it to the widget anyhow!
+However, the fee does include bona fide bug fixes; find something wrong with the plug-in, and I’ll fix it as quickly as possible.

 • Click on the Buy Now button above and buy the extension securely via PayPal.